abhishekdevpro/sentrysport_new_employer_fe/public/chivo/README.txt

-Chivo Variable Font
+Ubuntu Variable Font
 ===================

-This download contains Chivo as both variable fonts and static fonts.
+This download contains Ubuntu as both variable fonts and static fonts.

-Chivo is a variable font with this axis: wght
+Ubuntu is a variable font with this axis: wght

 This means all the styles are contained in these files:
-  Chivo-VariableFont_wght.ttf
+  Ubuntu-VariableFont_wght.ttf
-  Chivo-Italic-VariableFont_wght.ttf
+  Ubuntu-Italic-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Chivo: static/Chivo-Thin.ttf static/Chivo-ExtraLight.ttf static/Chivo-Light.ttf static/Chivo-Regular.ttf static/Chivo-Medium.ttf static/Chivo-SemiBold.ttf static/Chivo-Bold.ttf static/Chivo-ExtraBold.ttf static/Chivo-Black.ttf static/Chivo-ThinItalic.ttf static/Chivo-ExtraLightItalic.ttf static/Chivo-LightItalic.ttf static/Chivo-Italic.ttf static/Chivo-MediumItalic.ttf static/Chivo-SemiBoldItalic.ttf static/Chivo-BoldItalic.ttf static/Chivo-ExtraBoldItalic.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Ubuntu: static/Ubuntu-Thin.ttf static/Ubuntu-ExtraLight.ttf static/Ubuntu-Light.ttf static/Ubuntu-Regular.ttf static/Ubuntu-Medium.ttf static/Ubuntu-SemiBold.ttf static/Ubuntu-Bold.ttf static/Ubuntu-ExtraBold.ttf static/Ubuntu-Black.ttf static/Ubuntu-ThinItalic.ttf static/Ubuntu-ExtraLightItalic.ttf static/Ubuntu-LightItalic.ttf static/Ubuntu-Italic.ttf static/Ubuntu-MediumItalic.ttf static/Ubuntu-SemiBoldItalic.ttf static/Ubuntu-BoldItalic.ttf static/Ubuntu-ExtraBoldItalic.ttf
-  static/Chivo-BlackItalic.ttf
+  static/Ubuntu-BlackItalic.ttf

 Get started
 -----------